Loading...

 Even if headaches have never been a concern for them before, many women may become more sensitive to their own hormones as they get older.
 As they enter perimenopause, women may begin to experience hormonal headaches or menstrual migraines for the first time.
 The majority of these women experience a dramatic improvement in their headaches post menopause.

 Addressing the root causes of hormonal headaches and migraines with a holistic approach can be effective.
-It can take a bit longer than popping a pill, but I assure you, there are many additional, long-term benefits following relief from your headache.
+It can take a bit longer than popping a pill.
+But I assure you, there are many additional, long-term benefits following relief from your headache.

 Who gets hormonal headaches?

 Hormonal headaches can come on suddenly or become more unpredictable in perimenopause or at menopause, when hormones are really shifting.
 Some women who have never experienced headache or migraine before begin to suffer with regularity.
 In my practice, I have seen women with incapacitating migraines in their initial year of menopause, similar to those they recall experiencing at puberty/menarche.
 But for the 40 years in between, they had no headache pain!
-Every woman is different, and tuning into your body’s own unique signals is the first step in any kind of natural prevention or treatment.
+Every woman is different.
+And tuning into your body’s own unique signals is the first step in any kind of natural prevention or treatment.

 As with any other kind of headache or migraine, tracking the onset of your pain using a journal will help you get a handle on any pattern and potential cause.
 If you are still menstruating, I recommend charting the days of your period for a few months with the same journal.
-This will help you understand the basic ebb and flow of hormones in your system each month and how these may relate to your headache or migraine.
+This will help you understand the basic ebb and flow of hormones in your system each month.
+And how these may relate to your headache or migraine.

 You should be aware that most headaches are multifactorial and may have overlapping triggers.
 Hormones are often part of the headache/migraine cascade, even if they haven’t been officially identified.
 Any woman with regular headaches or migraines can benefit from improving her overall ratio of estrogen and progesterone.